If you're about to design your org's first annual report, first: take a breath.

 - Highlight key stats and quotes with bold or callout text

-A beautifully designed annual report doesn’t just look good—it respects your reader’s time and attention.
-When you design with skimmers in mind, more people actually absorb your message.
+A well-designed first annual report doesn't just look good.
+It respects your reader's time.
+When you design with skimmers in mind, more people absorb your message.

 Donor Thank You Postcards Templates